Wood-Burning Appliance Change-Out Program

 *NEW* Eligible homeowners in the counties of Benton, Buchanan, Cedar, Delaware, Iowa, Johnson, and Jones in addition to Linn may also apply.

 Residential wood heaters emit pollutants that can worsen indoor and outdoor air quality and cause health problems.
 Those with lung and/or heart conditions, children, and older adults are especially vulnerable.

 New appliances that use wood, electricity, geothermal, or natural gas for fuel are more efficient and subject to EPA regulations to control emissions.

 The wood-burning appliance change-out program will:

-Improve local air quality indoors and out
+Improve local indoor and outdoor air quality

 Warm homes for less money